smart-classic/smart_docs/guide/tutorials/smart_rest.md

     api_base = flask.session['api_base'] = _ENDPOINT.get('url')

 Next we check if we already have a `record_id` in the session store.
-This is not needed in the most trivial cases, but for real apps that may want to switch between records it's required:
+This is not needed in trivial cases, but for real apps that may want to switch between records it's required:

     current_record_id = flask.session.get('record_id')
     args_record_id = flask.request.args.get('record_id')